 The family’s beds shook every morning at 5:15 a.m., they smelled rotting flesh, and unexplainable noises kept everyone on edge.
 Once, Carolyn Perron felt a sharp pain in her leg and discovered a puncture wound — just like a needle would make.

 As in The Conjuring, the family eventually enlist the help of Ed and Lorraine Warren, a demonologist and a clairvoyant.
 The real-life Warrens confirmed that there were spirits in the house, but said they failed to entirely exorcise them.

 “We have a respect for the spirits.
 We lived with them.
 It was their house first,” said Andrea Perron, one of the family’s daughters.
 She claims that almost everything in the movie really happened — and, in fact, the movie didn’t even tell the whole story.

-Although the Perron family left the house in 1980, another family soon moved in.
+Although the Perron family left the house in 1980, another family soon moved in to the Conjuring House.
 They, too, have had a few brushes with the supernatural, admitting: “We’ve had a few moments in here that have made us jump a bit.”